Laellekoenig/ba-tiny-ssb/README.md

-# Distributing updates via append-only logs
+# Distributing and Managing Software Updates Using Append-only Logs
-Implementation of the [tinyssb](https://github.com/tschudin/tinyssb) protocol with a web GUI and version control system.
+Implementation of the [tinyssb](https://github.com/tschudin/tinyssb) protocol with a web GUI and versioning system.
 The code is written in micropython and cannot be run using regular Python.
 Also works on Pycom devices that support LoRa and wifi connectivity.
-The validation of the signature on pycom devices is skipped, since the pure25519 library is not optimized them (leads to stack overflows).
+The validation of the signature on Pycom devices is skipped, since the pure25519 library is not optimized them (leads to stack overflows).

 ## UNIX Setup